verboompj/arc_kubernetes/arc_for_azure_migrate.md

 Fort this demo I will deploy a new Log Analytics workspace just for the 2 VM's and we will explore some tables and run som KQL queries to extract the data we need in order to create a Azure Migrate Assessment and Business Case.

 To keep it lean and mean, i will be using Public Endpoints for all Azure Services, and Europe as my service and data boundry.

+### Hardware Setup

+As a hypervisor I chose to run Proxmox VE, it is available for free and offers a very rich featureset, including HA, FT, Hardware Pass-through, etc.
+I don't actually need most of these features for this deployment, buit it does serve other purposes next to this case.
+[Proxmox VE Website](https://www.proxmox.com/en/downloads)

+On top of proxmox, as virtual machines, i deployed 2 simple Windows server instances : 'winserver01' & 'winserver02'